XCentium/Sitecore-MVC-FED-Seed-CLI/README.md

 ## Creating a Project
 - `xc-cli init` - *while in a terminal scoped to the directory that you want your project to be created.*

-### Options
+- **Options:**
  - `-s`: skips prompts and generate project with no frameworks selected
  - `-g`: initializes as a Git repository
  - `-i`: automatically installs Node dependencies as soon as project files are copied to directory